pakozm/CarAlarm/README.md

 them sense activity, the alarm will start making noise for a particular duration.

-The alarm has START_DELAY which allow the user to put it on and leave the car.
+The alarm has a START_DELAY time which allow the user to arm the alarm and leave the car.
 Once this delay passes, the alarm executes a routine every PERIOD_SLEEP looking for activity in the sensors.
 When activity is sensed, a delay of ALARM_DELAY is used to allow manual disconnection of the alarm.
 After this time the alarm starts making noise during ALARM_DURATION time.
-After this time the alarm waits REARM_DELAY before rearming alarm sensors.
+After this time the alarm waits REARM_DELAY before rearming alarm again.

-Starting procedure: depending on alarm battery level the starting procedure changes, indicating if everything is ok to work, if the battery needs to be replaced/charged, or if battery is so low that the system won't run:
+Setup procedure: depending on alarm battery level the starting procedure changes, indicating if everything is ok to work, if the battery needs to be replaced/charged, or if battery is so low that the system won't run: